abbvie-external/OmicNavigator/README.md

 Some of the R package dependencies require external software libraries to already be installed on your machine (e.g. the R package curl requires the system library libcurl).
-Unfortunately R is unable to these for you automatically.
+Unfortunately R is unable to install these for you automatically.
 If you are using Linux/macOS, you will need to install these system libraries yourself first.